Vonage/mute-all-OpenTok-Ruby-SDK/README.md

 You can cause a client to be forced to disconnect from a session by using the `opentok.connections.forceDisconnect(session_id, connection_id)` method.

+## Force Mute

+You can cause a stream to be forced to Mute in a session by using the `opentok.force_mute.forceMute(session_id, stream_id)` method.

+## Force Mute All

+You can cause all streams to be forced to Mute in a session by using the `opentok.force_mute.forceMute(session_id)` method.

+## Force Mute All (excludedStreamIds)

+You can cause all streams but a list of excluded streams to be forced to Mute in a session by using the `opentok.force_mute.forceMute(session_id, excluded_stream_ids)` method.

 ## Initiating a SIP call

 You can initiate a SIP call using the `opentok.sip.dial(session_id, token, sip_uri, opts)` method.